 The Fairbanks family founded institutions dedicated to education and the arts for the people of St. Johnsbury.
 Today, cultural institutions – the St. Johsbury Academy, St. Johnsbury Athenaeum, Fairbanks Museum & Planetarium, and Catamount Arts – offer world-class programs and events for audiences of all ages throughout the year.

 St. Johnsbury’s Victorian roots remain strong, and new dimensions of the community add vitality and variety.
 A regional hospital, the largest weekly farmers market in the area, and striking art galleries enrich everyday life.
 All this happens in a community with more bridges than traffic lights, more spires than chain stores, and more surprises than you expect!

-St. Johnsbury’s restaurants invite families and friends to gather around a table featuring local flavors and creative presentations at Dylan’s Café, the Wine Gate, Balliwick’s on the Mill, Kingdom Taproom, Anthony’s Diner, Cantina Di Gerardo and more.
-Shoppers make downtown a destination for home décor at Moose River Lake & Lodge and several antique stores; unique hand-made gifts at the Northeast Kingdom Artisans’ Guild and Artful Eye; rugged hunting and outdoor gear at Caplan’s Army Store; apparel and jewelry at Podo Shoes and Sunshine Boutique; and art supplies at The Frame Dames.
+St. Johnsbury’s restaurants invite families and friends to gather around a table featuring local flavors and creative presentations at The Wine Gate, Pica-Pica, Kingdom Taproom, Anthony’s Diner, Cantina di Gerardo, Bread & Butter, Cafe at Gatto Nero Press, Hilltopper Cafe and more.
+Shoppers make downtown a destination for home décor at Moose River Lake & Lodge; unique hand-made gifts at the Northeast Kingdom Artisans’ Guild and Artful Eye; rugged hunting and outdoor gear at Caplan’s Army Store; apparel at Podo Shoes; books and toys at Boxcar & Caboose; art supplies at The Frame Dames.